gradio-app/gradio/.github/PULL_REQUEST_TEMPLATE.md

 All pull requests must update the change log located in website/CHANGELOG.md unless they are labeled with the no-changelog-update label.

-Please add a brief summary of the change to the Full Changelog section of the Upcoming Release and include the pr number.
+Please add a brief summary of the change to the Full Changelog section of the UPCOMING.md file and include the pr number.
 For example, "* Added a cool new feature :pr:123".

 If you would like to elaborate on your change further, feel free to include a longer explanation in the other sections.